quicwg/base-drafts/draft-ietf-quic-transport.md

 during the connection attempt and cannot be used in subsequent connection attempts.

 A client SHOULD NOT reuse a token in different connections.
-Reusing a token allows connections to be linked by entities on the network path (see {{migration-linkability}}).
+Reusing a token allows connections to be linked by entities on the network path (see
+{{migration-linkability}}).
 A client MUST NOT reuse a token if it believes that its point of network attachment has changed since the token was last used; that is, if there is a change in its local IP address or network interface.
 A client needs to start the connection process over if it migrates prior to completing the handshake.

+Clients might receive multiple tokens on a single connection.
+Any token can be used in connection attempt, with the only consequence being that servers gain the ability to link the attempt with the connection on which the token was sent.
+Servers can send additional tokens to either enable address validation for multiple connection attempts or to replace older tokens that might become invalid.
+For a client, this ambiguity means that sending the most recent unused token is the most effective use of tokens.
+Though saving and using older tokens has no negative consequences, clients can regard older tokens as being less likely be useful to the server for address validation.

 When a server receives an Initial packet with an address validation token, it MUST attempt to validate the token, unless it has already completed address